Lerie82/api/README.md

 The Api class lets you set api keys and urls and then get the data back.

 ## NASA API (https://api.nasa.gov/api.html)
 NASA offers a wide range of API's for the general public.
-You will need an API key for most requests, you can get one here: https://api.nasa.gov/index.html#apply-for-an-api-key
+You will need an API key for most requests, you can get one here, https://api.nasa.gov/index.html#apply-for-an-api-key

 The NASA API's have a limit of 1000/hr

 * Mar Rovers' Images